Soprano

 Franz Welser-Möst, Conductor

-Title role Jenůfa with the Cleveland Orchestra under the baton of Franz Welser-Möst, AVA Gala Concert at the Kimmel Center in Philadelphia, Bess Porgy and Bess at the Teatro Municipal in São Paulo, Serena Porgy and Bess at the Houston Grand Opera and at The Metropolitan Opera
+Title role Jenůfa with the Cleveland Orchestra under the baton of Franz Welser-Möst, Bess Porgy and Bess at the Theatro Municipal de São Paulo, Serena Porgy and Bess for Houston Grand Opera, The Metropolitan Opera, Sister Rose Dead Man Walking and Billie Fire Shut Up in my Bones at The Metropolitan Opera (Grammy Award).

 Three Grammy awards for best opera recordings with The Metropolitan Opera (Champion, Fire Shut up in my Bones, Porgy and Bess); Maria Callas Debut Artist of the Year award from Dallas Opera